BingCS/P2-Net/README.md

 ```bibtex
 python 3DMatch_gen.py
 ```
-#### (4)ScanNet
+#### (4) ScanNet
 The dataset can be downloaded from [here](https://github.com/ScanNet/ScanNet).

-ScanNet is an RGB-D video dataset.
+ScanNet is a RGB-D video dataset.
 We use the smaller subset option provided by the authors, `scannet_frames_25k`, which includes both the training and test sets.

 Organize the data format of this dataset in 7Scenes format.